kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 - At my six-month review, Mike told me he didn't know if I was any good, and I would have to write a list of everything I had done while I was there so he could think about whether I was good enough, or not.
 - I went back to my desk, opened a text editor, and start to write the list.
 - At that moment, I heard a voice.
-- It said quietly: *You don't have to do that.*
+- It said quietly: *You don't have to do that.* So I didn't.
 - Now I very rarely hear voices, just a few times in my life.
 But they have *always* said really rather amazing and positive things.
 - A few days after that I went away for Christmas.
 While I was away, detoxing in Samui, I realized I had no choice but to leave my job.
 - I emailed Mike to tell him.
 He was really angry and sent a(n Irish) million emails trying to get me to stay; *I want you to love your job*, he said.
 I had.